devnull-cz/unix-linux-prog-in-c-labs/final-assignments/mqttserver/SPEC.md

 - 2024/01/01: add note about RETAIN flag for the PUBLISH message
 - 2024/01/05: add note on the provided tests
 - 2024/10/15: add note on makefile syntax and running the server on different Unix systems
+- 2025/02/05: add clarification on using foregin code/libraries

 ## Basic information